 \section{$(i\neq j)$ Components of Einstein equation}

 In this Appendix we look into off-diagonal components of spatial Einstein equations $M_P^2 \delta G^i_j = \delta T^i_J$ for $i \neq j$.
 These equations are trivial at the background level.
-The leading order perturbation equations lead \ba \ddot{\gamma}_{ij} + 3H \dot{\gamma}_{ij}+ \left[H_i H_j-3({\cal H}^2+\dot{H}) -2\sum_{i} H_i^2 - |\epsilon^{ijk}|H_k \right] \gamma_{ij} = \dfrac{2}{a_i a_j} \delta \pi_{ij},\qquad (i\neq j) \ea in which $\epsilon^{ijk}$ is Levi-Civita symbol.
+The leading order perturbation equations lead \ba ^{(1)}\ddot{\gamma}_{ij} + 3H {}^{(1)}\dot{\gamma}_{ij}+ \left[3 H_i H_j-3({\cal H}^2+\dot{H}) -2\sum_{i} H_i^2 - |\epsilon^{ijk}|\dot{H}_k \right]{}^{(1)} \gamma_{ij} = \dfrac{2}{a_i a_j M_P^2} {}^{(1)}\delta \pi_{ij},\qquad (i\neq j) \ea in which $\epsilon^{ijk}$ is the Levi-Civita symbol.
 As one can see the above equation has decaying solutions.
 This is due to the fact that the background metric does not admit off-diagonal spatial components.